davekilian/notate.js/doc/format.markdown

         { ... },    // Second measure
     ]

-Mesure objects contain some metadata and a list of notes, each of which is also an object:
+Measure objects contain some metadata and a list of notes, each of which is also an object:

     {